 If you’re planning to head over the hill to the wine country to see where the grapes are grown, dozens of wineries welcome dogs.
 A few of our favorites include Babcock Winery & Vineyards in Lompoc’s Sta.
 Rita Hills AVA.
 Dogs are required to be on a leash inside the tasting room, and there’s a wide-open grassy space outside that’s perfect for a game of fetch.

 The Bien Nacido Vineyards tasting room in downtown Los Olivos also opens its doors to dogs on a leash—unless it’s a wee one that can be held.
 If you find yourself in Los Alamos, Casa Dumetz Wines welcomes dogs on leash in their charming, art-filled tasting room—you won’t want to miss the Valle Fresh tacos next door, where you can feast from a perch on the patio and order Casa Dumetz wines by the glass, too.

 Last but certainly not least, the stunning Presqu’ile Winery in the Santa Maria Valley sits atop rolling vineyard-lined hills and has ample dog-friendly indoor and outdoor spaces where dogs are welcome to roam around.
-The winemaking team typically has their dogs on property so social dogs can make new friends.
-The winery is so passionate about pets, they’ve produced special bottlings to benefit the Humane Society.
-And they’ll be holding their second annual 5K9 race through the vineyards October 6th to raise funds for the Santa Maria Valley Humane Society.
+The winemaking team typically has its dogs on property so social dogs can make new friends.
+The winery is so passionate about pets that it has produced special bottles to benefit the Santa Barbara Humane Society.